 Style That Shines: Matching Your Decor

 Night lights have come a long way from plain white plastic squares.
-Today, you can find them in a myriad of styles, shapes, and finishes to complement any bathroom decor.
+Today, you can find them in a many styles, shapes, and finishes to complement any bathroom decor.
 Whether your aesthetic is sleek and modern, rustic farmhouse, or classic traditional, there’s a bathroom night light that will blend seamlessly, adding to the room’s ambiance rather than detracting from it.

 Expert Tips for Maximizing Your Bathroom Night Light’s Potential